Terms and conditions

 5.4 If the Supplier does not deliver the product on time, the Buyer is entitled to set a final reasonable deadline for delivery by written notice to the Supplier.
 If the Supplier does not deliver within this deadline either, the Buyer may terminate the Agreement by written notice to the Supplier.

-5.5 If the Buyer terminates the Agreement in accordance with clause 5.4, it is entitled to compensation from the Supplier for the documented direct additional costs it has incurred by having to procure a similar product from another party, limited to a maximum of 7.5% of the price of the Product.
+5.5 If the Buyer cancels the Agreement in accordance with clause 5.4, it is entitled to compensation from the Supplier for the documented direct additional costs it has incurred by having to procure a similar product from another party, limited to a maximum of 7.5% of the price of the Product.
 The fact that more than one company in the Addtech Group may act as Supplier under an Agreement does not entitle the Buyer to receive the compensation described above for additional costs incurred for the replacement of a similar product more than once.
 If the Buyer does not cancel the Agreement, he is not entitled to any compensation as a result of the Supplier's delay.

-5.6 If the Buyer fails to take delivery of the Product on the agreed date, payment shall nevertheless be made as if delivery had taken place as agreed, and the Buyer shall reimburse the Supplier for its direct additional costs, such as but not limited to transportation, storage, handling, legal costs, etc.
+5.6 If the Buyer fails to take delivery of the Product on the agreed date, payment shall nevertheless be made as if delivery had taken place as agreed, and the Buyer shall reimburse the Supplier for its direct additional costs, such as but not limited to transport, storage, handling, legal costs, etc.

 6 Liability for defects and limitation of liability

-The Supplier's liability for defects is furthermore limited to defects attributable to faults in the design of the Product, in the materials used, or in its manufacture.
+The Supplier's liability for defects is furthermore limited to defects attributable to faults in the design of the Product, in the materials used or in its manufacture.

 6.3 The Supplier shall not be liable for defects caused by incorrect, ambiguous or incomplete information provided by the Buyer.
 Nor shall the Supplier be liable for defects caused by circumstances occurring after the risk for the Product has passed to the Buyer, such as, but not limited to, defects caused by normal wear and tear or deterioration.
 The Supplier's liability for defects shall only apply to defects which become apparent and about which the Buyer has complained within a period of one year from the date on which risk in the Product passed to the Buyer (the complaint period).
 Notwithstanding the above, the Supplier's liability for defects is limited to defects occurring within 1,760 hours of operation, or if the expected lifetime of the Product is shorter than the said number of hours, then to defects occurring during the expected lifetime of the Product.